Hunting Opportunities at Wisconsin Preserves

 Deer Hunting Permit Application

-The window to apply for a permit at our Crooked Creek Preserve for the 2020 deer hunting season is closed.
-All applications received by June 15, 2020 were included in the lottery for one of the 10 available permits.
-Please check this website in April 2021 in order to apply for a spot during the 2021 hunting season.
+May 2021 Update: The window to apply for a permit at our Crooked Creek Preserve for the 2021 deer hunting season has closed.
+All applications received by May 15, 2021 were included in the lottery for one of the 10 available permits.
+Please check back here in the Spring of 2022 to apply for a spot in the 2022 hunting season.